 First, I’m going to show you how I get the most of Garageband’s stock Steinway Grand Piano.

 Then, I’m going to show you the 4Front piano and Spitfire Audio Lab’s Soft Piano, including how to get them to sound better, however, of course, nothing is going to compare to a premium piano plugin like Spectrasonics’ Keyscape from Plugin Fox, so just keep that in mind.

 How To Get The Most Out Of Garageband’s Steinway Grand Piano

-To make the most out of the Steinway Grand Piano, you can do a number of things, including add reverb, ambiance, compression, EQ, parallel compression, panning, and even a little bit of delay.
+To make the most out of the Steinway Grand Piano, you can do a number of things, including the addition of reverb, ambiance, compression, EQ, parallel compression, panning, along with a little bit of delay.
 You can make significant improvements also by learning from PianoForAll (their website here), which is probably the cheapest and most efficient way of learning.

 If you use several of the aforementioned tactics, the piano is going to sound much better, but of course, it’s still not going to sound as good as a piano that you’ve actually paid for.